-The Council has a number of strategies for managing interest rate risk.
+The Council has several strategies for managing interest rate risk.
 The Annual Treasury Management Strategy and Capital Strategy draws together the Council's prudential indicators and its expected treasury operations, including an expectation of interest rate movements.
 From the strategy, a prudential indicator is set which provides maximum and minimum limits for fixed and variable interest rate exposure.
 The treasury team will monitor the market and forecast interest rates within the year to adjust exposures appropriately.
 For instance, in periods of falling interest rates, and where economic circumstances make it favourable, fixed rate investments may be taken for longer periods to secure better long-term returns.
-At 31 March 2022, \pounds 78.2m (2021: \pounds (80.7m)) of net principal borrowed (i.e. borrowing net of investments) was exposed to fixed rates.
+On 31 March 2023, £78.2m (2021: £ (80.7m)) of net principal borrowed (i.e., borrowing net of investments) was exposed to fixed rates.